 In terms of structure size, commercial greenhouses can be categorized as follows;

-The small size also makes it impossible to incorporate the additional utilities necessary for successful commercial farming.
+The small size also makes incorporating the additional utilities necessary for successful commercial farming impossible.
 The cost of constructing a small-scale greenhouse of this size is extremely low.

 Mid-scale (usually 12×12) greenhouses are ideal for commercial cultivation as they allow farmers to maximize the greenhouse space for optimal production.
 These units are larger and can accommodate more plants.

-They are usually constructed using glass or polycarbonate.
-The greenhouse is also fitted with important utilities such as plumbing lines and electricity.
+They are usually constructed on solid concrete slabs using glass or polycarbonate.
+The greenhouse also has important utilities such as plumbing lines and electricity.

 Large-scale greenhouses are the most ideal for commercial farming.
-Apart from the fact that they are very spacious, they are also fitted with sophisticated features and amenities such as drainage systems, automated watering systems, fans, humidifiers, and even pest sprays.
+Apart from being very spacious, they are also fitted with sophisticated features and amenities such as drainage systems, automated watering systems, fans, humidifiers, and even pest sprays.

-Naturally, commercial greenhouse construction costs per square foot for large units are significantly higher but they offer the best environment for commercial cultivation.
+Naturally, commercial greenhouse construction costs per square foot for large units are significantly higher but offer the best commercial cultivation environment.